devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/spikes.md

 Spikes should follow a [Definition of Done](/docs/workflow-management/definition-of-done), with acceptance criteria, that can be demoed at the end of its timebox.

-A spike should have a definite timebox, usually within 1-3 days.
-At the end of this timebox, the team should be able to decide how, when, and even if the work can be considered for upcoming iterations.
+A spike should have a definite timebox with frequent feedback to the team on what's been learned so far.
+It can be tempting to learn everything about the problem and all of the solutions before trying anything, but the best way to learn is to learn using the problem in front of us right now.
+Batching learning is worse than batching other kinds of work because effective learning requires applying the learning immediately or it's lost.

 ---